emoses/frame-scraper/README.md

 FRAME_SCRAPER_USERNAME=<HA username>
 FRAME_SCRAPER_PASSWORD=<HA password>
 FRAME_IP=<The IP of you Frame TV>
+TZ=America/Los_Angeles
 ```

 Note that the `?kiosk` in the dashboard url enables [kiosk-mode](https://github.com/maykar/kiosk-mode) if you have it
 installed.
 It's not required but it will make your dashboard render without the surrounding frame, which is probably
 what you want.

+The Selenium browser's timezone will be whatever you specify in `TZ`, which may affect the rendering of some components.

 ## Run